wp-plugins/customize-admin/readme.txt

 = 1.2 =
 Code cleanup, inclusion of [option to remove the admin shadow](http://www.vanderwijk.com/updates/remove-wordpress-3-2-admin-shadow-plugin/) which was introduced in WordPress 3.2.

+= 1.3 =
+Added option to remove generator meta tag from the head section of the html source.

 == Upgrade Notice ==